lukaskorten/wicket-web-components/README.md

-# Wicket Web-Components
+# Web-Components in a Wicket project
-An example of the use of Web-Components within a Wicket application
+An example for the integration of web components into a web application with a Java-based server-side-rendering web framework.